ruthhtur/ruthhtur/source/about-me.html.md

 I'm Ruth, and I'm passionate about facilitating great design through research.
 I find that the best research is inclusive and collaborative.

-I live and work in San Francisco, currently working with a team of amazing researchers and designers at Dropbox.
+I live and work in New York,
+currently working with a team of amazing researchers and designers at Dropbox.

 I hail from Portland, and bring a relentless sense of curiosity to any task or adventure.

-My favorite things to do are to learn new things, read a Sunday edition of the New York Times, eat chips and salsa, and sip fancy tequila cocktails.
+My favorite things to do are to learn new things, read a Sunday edition of the New York Times, and eat chips and salsa.

 ## How I work

 Close partnerships with design, engineering, and product management are symptoms of great research at work.
 Research shouldn't happen behind a curtain or just at the end of product development.
+You can measure research's effectivenss by the decisions made about the product design, and that the team can speak with confidence about how and why we arrived at a great solution.

 I work with cross-functional teams to get concepts in front of customers as quickly as possible.
 I encourage paper prototyping and inclusive design, so that I can get the core principles of